nixarus/repoman/README.md

 Useful for RHEL 6, 7 based systems registered with Red Hat RHN using the certificate system.
 Requires Python 3 and above.

+*Remember to change to your python 3 version number on top of the script file